Egypt heads to polls to choose between Sisi and 'rival'

-Egyptians vote in a presidential election Monday to choose between incumbent Abdel Fattah al-Sisi and a little-known candidate who has struggled to make the case he is not Sisi's minion.
+Egyptians headed to the polls Monday in a presidential election to choose between incumbent Abdel Fattah al-Sisi and a little-known politician who has struggled to make the case he is a serious contender.

-Polling stations open at 0700 GMT for the three-day vote in which Sisi is all but guaranteed to win a second four-year term.
+Polling stations opened at 9:00 am (0700 GMT) for the three-day vote, in which Sisi is all but guaranteed to win a second four-year term.

+The president was among the first voters, shown on Egyptian television casting his ballot at a school in Cairo's Heliopolis district under tight security.

+Security forces were deployed across the country to protect polling booths and armoured vehicles were stationed at several points around Cairo.

-Security will be tight across the country.
-The Islamic State group's Egyptian affiliate, which has killed hundreds of soldiers and civilians, has threatened attacks on election-related installations.
+The Islamic State group's Egyptian affiliate, which has killed hundreds of soldiers and civilians, has threatened attacks on election infrastructure.

 On Saturday, two policemen were killed in a car bomb attack targeting the provincial head of security for the Alexandria governorate.
 The security chief was unharmed.